jack-bell1/US-Macro-Factor-Model/README.md

 ### Learning:

-I have learned a lot in this project, getting a hands on deep dive on building a simple model and residualizing the factors, this is an appraoch I had never considered before undertaking this project.
-I was also able to do a deeper dive on PCA which has greatly fortified my knowledge in this area.
+I have learned a lot in this project, getting a hands-on deep dive on building a simple model and residualizing the factors, this is an approach I had never considered before undertaking this project.
+I was also able to do a deeper dive on PCA, which has greatly fortified my knowledge in this area.
 I also really enjoyed analyzing the data from a static and rolling standpoint, where I found interesting relationships and insights throughout.

 Looking forward to the next step.